jyouturner/crowdstrike/document/design.md

 ## Performance

-We need to pay attention to the performance hit to RDS.
+To make sure the system performs we can leverage caching

-* create read replicates
+* RDS: create read replicates
-* leverage caching (Elastic Cache or separate Redis), for example, in our use case, the clients will pull the scan results data frequently while the document is being processed.
-We can make the Orchestrator update the Scan Results in cache first before updating RDS and DynamoDB.
-This way, we can greatly reduce the hit to the database, and make most of the reads from cache.
+* Elastic Cache or Redis: In our use case, clients will pull the scan results data continously until the process is finished.
+We can make the Orchestrator update the Scan Results directly in cache first before updating RDS and DynamoDB, to reduce the hits to the database.
-* API gateway has rate limit.
+* API gateway: set up rate limit.
-* API gateway has cache too
+* API gateway: setup cache
-* leverage front-end cache, and HTTP cache tag.
+* React: leverage front-end cache, and HTTP cache tag.
-* In our design, each of the services (meta-extrator, virus-scanner) will download the file from S3 before processing it.
+* File I/O: In current design, each of the services (meta-extrator, virus-scanner) will download the file from S3 to the container.
 If this may become issue, we can use EFS or shared file system, mount it to the service containers.
 This way, we can copy the document from S3 to the shared file sytem once, and reduce the downloads from S3.

 ## Cost

 * S3 cost is manageable, we can leveragte the less expensive cold storage (Amazon S3 Glacier) for older files.
 * most of cost likely are on EKS
-* The web service can check the Hash of the docuemnt, if it is already processed within certain period (last 7 days), it will display the results from database, without re-processing it.
+* The web service can check the Hash (for example SHA256) of the docuemnt, if it is already processed within certain period (last 7 days), it will display the results from database, without re-processing it.

 ## Monitoring

 With such distributed system, we need to setup extensive monitoring.
 For example, we can use Datadog to monitor AWS services and also our services.

 AWS Services:

-    Amazon S3:
+    S3:
         Bucket size (number of objects and total storage used) Request rate (PUT, GET, DELETE, and other operations) Latency (time taken to complete requests)
         Error rate (4xx and 5xx errors)

-    Amazon SQS:
+    SQS:
         Queue size (number of messages in the queue) Message age (age of oldest message in the queue) Number of messages sent/received/deleted
         Latency (time taken to send/receive messages)
-        Error rate (failed SendMessage and ReceiveMessage calls)
+        Error rate (failed SendMessage and ReceiveMessage calls) RDS (PostgreSQL):

-    Amazon RDS (PostgreSQL):
         CPU utilization
         Memory usage
         Storage usage